doigal/DVDCNC/README.md

 How cheap can a CNC machine be?

 This is designed entirely as a cheap proof of concept and a way to learn a lot of skills on a practical project with absolute minimal financial outlay.
-Whilst this is probably over compicated, for me it was a good chance to learn some design, Gcode and laser cutting along the way.
+Whilst this is probably over complicated, for me it was a good chance to learn some design, Gcode and laser cutting along the way.

 Its important to keep expectations realistic here.
 This is not going to move a heavy load, its not going to be super accurate and its not going to have a big working area.
 Its also going to be incredibly cheap, and a lot of the parts will be things that people will have lying around or be able to salvage reasonably easy.